-This option is only available if the Calculate Transport Properties option is checked.
+This option is only available if the Calculate mixture properties check box in the Calculate Transport Properties section is checked.

 The Species enthalpies and entropies are used to calculate the equilibrium potential of the electrode reaction at the temperature and composition of the system.